Stanford-BioE80/Stanford-BioE80.github.io/_docs/w4preclass.md

 **Q.4.
 Give two simple DBT rules the team discovered.**

 **Q.5.
-Thinking ahead, what do you think the authors and J. Craig Venter will do next – what they might be working on right now, given that he announced JCVI3.0 to the world back in 2016?**
+Thinking ahead, what do you think the authors will do next – what they might be working on right now, given that he announced JCVI3.0 to the world back in 2016?**
 ____________________________________________________________